ckadluba/GetAppSvcCertificates/README.md

 # GetAppSvcCertificates

 A script to find expired or specific certificates on all Azure app services (or ASEs) within a specified subscription or resource groups.
-The script generates a (semicolon separated) CSV output including the name, thumbprint, hostname bindings, keyvault info if applicable and the resource group for all found certificates.
+The script generates a (semicolon separated) CSV output including the name, thumbprint, hostname bindings, keyvault info if applicable, ASE and web app ssl bindings and the resource group for all found certificates.

 # Usage
 ```